GameCult/Aetheria-Economy/README.md

 ## Architecture

+### Project Structure

 There are two solutions in this repository.
 One is a Unity project containing the desktop client for Aetheria, and the other is a .NET Core application intended to run on Linux cloud servers.
 There is some code shared between them, located at [Assets/Scripts/ServerShared](Assets/Scripts/ServerShared), defining a common protocol and data serialization format.

+### Third Party Libraries

 Client-Server communication is implemented using [LiteNetLib](https://github.com/RevenantX/LiteNetLib), a reliable UDP transport library which we use to transmit [MessagePack](https://github.com/neuecc/MessagePack-CSharp) over the wire.

 Aetheria uses [RethinkDB](https://rethinkdb.com/) for data persistence.
 To make this possible, all persistent data is marked with attributes for both MessagePack and [JSON.Net](https://www.newtonsoft.com/json) serialization.
 During operation, the client does not communicate with the database server directly, only the game server does that; the game server caches data relevant to the game and sends it to the clients.

+### Programming Paradigms

+The codebase makes heavy use of C#'s [Language Integrated Queries (LINQ)](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/), allowing for the concise representation of operations that modify or filter collections.
+Asynchronous stream processing is often performed using the [functional reactive programming](http://reactivex.io/) paradigm, which is achieved using [Microsoft's Reactive Extensions](https://github.com/dotnet/reactive) on the server and [Reactive Extensions for Unity](https://github.com/neuecc/UniRx).
+Combining Observables with LINQ allows for extremely powerful expressions of the programmer's intent.

+### Data Structures

+All of the state which is persisted to the database inherits from the DatabaseEntry class, which uses a GUID as each entry's primary key.
+Whenever a reference to a database entry must be held, it should be stored as a GUID and when needed, retrieved directly from the DatabaseCache held by the GameContext.
+References  to Database Entries *should never be stored directly!* This is because the contents of entries can be updated in realtime by the database, causing changes to be pushed to the DatabaseCache and any previously existing DatabaseEntry instances will be outdated and invalid, potentially carrying stale data.

 ## Contributing